bgno1/sds_rebalance/README.md

-# Improving Drone-captured Maritime Rescue Image Object Detection with Dataset Re-balancing under Sample Constraints
+# Optimizing Drone-Captured Maritime Rescue Image Object Detection through Dataset Rebalancing under Sample Constraints

 ## Overview

-This repository contains the code supporting the findings in the paper *"Improving Drone-captured Maritime Rescue Image Object Detection with Dataset Re-balancing under Sample Constraints,"* which is currently under peer review.
+This repository contains the code supporting the findings in the paper *"Optimizing Drone-Captured Maritime Rescue Image Object Detection through Dataset Rebalancing under Sample Constraints,"* which is currently under peer review.
 The SeaDronesSee dataset [1], a highly valuable and unique resource for drone-based maritime search and rescue research, provides critical data for advancing object detection models in this field.
 However, due to the challenging nature of collecting data in such specialized and difficult environments, the dataset inherently faces sample constraints and imbalances in the distribution of certain categories.

 Our work seeks to address these limitations by proposing a greedy algorithm-based method for re-partitioning the dataset.
 This approach aims to enhance the generalization and training efficiency of detection models while making the most of the invaluable data contained within the SeaDronesSee dataset.
 Ultimately, our goal is to maximize the impact of this precious resource, ensuring it can be fully leveraged to improve drone-based maritime rescue operations.